moov-io/watchman/docs/search.md

 }
 ```

-Note: The SDN has an alternate name (in this case it's primary name is its regional name)
+Note - The SDN has an alternate name (in this case its primary name is its regional name):

 ```
 $ curl -s 'http://localhost:8084/sdn/306' | jq .